About our Anti-DDoS

 What's included in the Premium package:

-Premium also includes the features from the Advanced and Basic packages above.
+Premium also includes the features from the Advanced and Standard packages above.

 For unparalleled anti-DDoS protection, Warden is our custom software that filters traffic on a dynamic whitelist furnished by the customer.
 Its capabilities provide inline filtering, which allows you to achieve a higher level of specificity and detail when filtering their traffic stream.